 Tougher PU papers to be set to get rid of ‘inferior’ students

-A widely-held perception about the quality of education in pre-university (PU) classes in the state is that it is far ‘inferior’ to the standards maintained in some other states in the country.
-The fact that students from the states rarely perform well in nation wide entrance exams hasn’t helped.
-PU department top brass, however, are now remedying the issue.
+A widely-held perception about the quality of education in pre-university (PU) classes in the state are that it is far ‘inferior’ to the standards maintained in some other states in the country.
+The fact that students from the states rarely perform well in nationwide entrance exams hasn’t helped.
+PU department top brass, however, is now remedying the issue.